Key Takeaways

 The core VRP lies in the difference between implied and realized variance for small price changes, best approximated by At-The-Money (ATM) options.

-• Variance Swaps: A purer mathematical exposure.
+- •Variance Swaps: A purer mathematical exposure.
 Replicated by a portfolio of OTM puts and calls weighted by 1/K².
-However, the heavy weighting of deep OTM puts creates a massive "short downside tail" bias, necessitating further decomposition.
+Creates a massive "short downside tail" bias.

 Isolating Skewness (The Third Moment)